-- risk offenders out of the criminal justice system and reducing jail and prison populations. - c.
-Action Step: In FY2017, LOPD implemented statewide eligibility and case opening procedures to standardize processing within each district office.
-In FY2018, LOPD will continue to evaluate eligibility processes and procedures to ensure resources are allocated appropriately - d.
-Action Step: LOPD will continue to strictly comply with procedures for private defense attorney requests for LOPD expert funds via "Schoonmaker Requests" to ensure that all tax payer funds are allocated only to cases that meet the requirements of State v.
+- a.
+Action Step: Since FY2015, LOPD started assessing client services needs in our regional offices and divisions and reallocating positions and human resources as needed.
+Factors such as economic and population increase or decline are considered in long-term trends. - b.
+Action Step: In FY2017, LOPD implemented statewide eligibility and case opening procedures to standardize processing within each district office which has increased accuracy in data reporting in FY2018. - Action Step: After evaluating eligibility processes and procedures FY2018, LOPD significantly changed its Eligibility Policy to no longer offer reimbursement contracts to defendants who do not qualify for a public defender.
+In FY2019, LOPD will continue to evaluate eligibility to ensure resources are dedicated only to those who are indigent. - d.
+Action Step: LOPD will continue to collaborate with District Attorneys and courts statewide to create and utilize more diversion programs, keeping low risk offenders out of the criminal justice system and reducing jail and prison populations. - e.
+Action Step: LOPD will continue to strictly comply with the legal requirement to provide expert witnesses for defendants represented by private attorneys.
+Strict application of procedures for private defense attorney requests for LOPD expert funds via "Schoonmaker Requests" ensures that all tax payer funds are allocated only to cases that meet the requirements of State v.
 Schoonmaker, 2006-NMSC-010, and State v.
 Brown, 2006-NMSC-023.